 8. Follow a Finance Blog

-If a newspaper delivered on your doorstep feels too archaic, you can instead use finance blogs to learn basic topics and stay on top of changing news.
+If a newspaper delivered on your doorstep feels too archaic, you can instead use finance blogs to learn basic topics and stay on top of the latest news.
 One good place to start: See what your bank or investment management firm offers.
 Many have top-notch blogs covering an array of topics.

 You may also find blogs that suit your particular needs, whether that’s understanding annuities, managing finances for a single-paycheck family, or estate planning.
 If you read a book on money that you like or listen to a podcast that you find valuable in one of your key areas of interest, search for more intel on the expert involved.
 They may well have a finance blog that can deepen your knowledge.